step-security/enterprise-app-install/README.md

 ### Apps show as "Successfully installed" but were already installed
 This can happen if the install API is idempotent.
 The workflow now checks existing installations before attempting to install.

+### "Integration not found" (HTTP 404)
+The JWT could not be validated, or `ENTERPRISE_SLUG` is set to the full URL instead of the bare slug.
+Set it to just the slug (e.g. `YOUR-ENTERPRISE-SLUG`), not `https://github.com/enterprises/YOUR-ENTERPRISE-SLUG`.

 ## References